jeffomidvaran/TheBlockouts/docs/final.md

 <h4>Conclusion</h4>
 <p>
-From our combat graphs we can see the agent knows it should be fighting zombies more than any other entity.
-We also see that it learns that the bow is more effective than the sword for damaging the zombies as much as possible.
-The agent clearly has learned what it should be doing and what actions tend to work to do the most damage.
-From the rewards graph we see, that despite seeming to have learned to fight zombies and that bows are a faster way to hit them usually, the agent had not developed a strategy that would be effective at ensuring it killed every zombie.
-In conclusion, the agent seems to have learned that it needs to fight and that when it fights it needs prioritize particular enemies over others.
-It knows what it must do, but does not know exactly how it must do it.
+From our combat graphs, we can see that the agent knows it should be fighting zombies more than any other entity.
+We also see that it learns that the bow is more effective than the sword for damaging the zombies as much as possible given it’s typical situation (behind the wall).
+The agent clearly has learned what it should be doing and what actions tend to do the most damage.
+From the rewards graph, we can see that despite seeming to have learned how to fight zombies and that bows are a faster way to hit them usually, the agent was either not always able to kill every enemy or was itself killed by an enderman.
+While longer runs might lead to a higher average as far as rewards (learning to almost never attack an enderman as well as figure out how to most quickly dispose of enemies), we are satisfied with the performance of our agent.
 </p>

 <!-- <br> <br>